usharesoft/hammr/documentation/en/source/pages/templates-spec/stack-installation-rootuser.rst

 The valid keys to use within a rootUser are:

-* disablePasswordLogin (optional): a boolean to determine whether to disable the ability for the root user to login into a running instance using the root password.
+* ``disablePasswordLogin`` (optional): a boolean to determine whether to disable the ability for the root user to login into a running instance using the root password.
-* password (optional): a string providing the root user password.
+* ``password`` (optional): a string providing the root user password.
 A blank password "" is valid.
+* ``encrypted`` (optional): a boolean to determine whether password is encrypted or not.
+The default is false.
-* setPassword (mandatory): a boolean to determine whether to preset a password during the build or prompt the user to add a password during first boot of the instance.
+* ``setPassword`` (mandatory): a boolean to determine whether to preset a password during the build or prompt the user to add a password during first boot of the instance.
-* sshKeys (optional): an array of objects providing one or more public ssh keys for the root user.
+* ``sshKeys`` (optional): an array of objects providing one or more public ssh keys for the root user.
 For more information, refer to the :ref:`stack-installation-sshkeys` sub-section.

 Sub-sections
 ------------